prosperjohn9/odin-recipes/README.md

 # Odin Recipes
 This is a practice of all knowledge learnt from html section of the odin project.

-It is a project to build a basic recipe website
+It is a project to build a basic recipe website.

 A collection of recipes for the Odin Project.